Quick Answer

 • Document all damage with photos and video before cleaning up.
 Contact your insurance company immediately.

-• Check your roof and attic for ice dam damage, leaks, or structural stress from snow and ice load.
+• Check your roof and attic for ice dam damage, leaks, or structural stress.

 • Address water damage within 48 hours.
 Run dehumidifiers, remove saturated drywall, and monitor for mold.